PolymorphEngine/engineBack/README.md

-# PolymorphEngine
+# polymorphEngine

-PolymorphEngine is a beautiful application/game engine that allows great modularity and all the advantages of an ECS.\
+polymorphEngine is a beautiful application/game engine that allows great modularity and all the advantages of an ECS.\
 With this engine you don't need to bother, you have access to an application that allows you to do the most complicated configuration actions, but all simply and quickly!\
 But for this readme, let's consider that the interface doesn't exist to explain how actually work under the hood.

 ## ⚙ How does it works?
-PolymorphEngine works with scripts, "pieces" of code that are executed during the execution of the program.\
+polymorphEngine works with scripts, "pieces" of code that are executed during the execution of the program.\
 Each script must be as specialized and stable as possible, in order to eventually build more complex objects.\
 These objects are **entities**, these last ones have their own execution of the scripts which are assigned to them, giving them a great autonomy while being able to take references with other entity and script if necessary.\
 These **entities can become prefabs** if necessary, a representation of the entity that can be easily instantiated several times, while maintaining the advantages of independence allowed by an entity.\